submariner-io/submariner-website/src/content/architecture/globalnet/_index.en.md

 ## Introduction

 Submariner is a tool built to connect overlay networks of different Kubernetes clusters.
-These clusters can be on different public clouds or on-premise.
-An important use case for Submariner is to connect disparate independent clusters into a single cohesive multi-cluster cluster set.
+These clusters can be on different public clouds or on-premises.
+An important use case for Submariner is to connect disparate independent clusters into a cluster set.

-However, by default, a limitation of Submariner is that it doesn't handle overlapping CIDRs (ServiceCIDR and ClusterCIDR) across these clusters.
+However, by default, a limitation of Submariner is that it doesn't handle overlapping CIDRs (ServiceCIDR and ClusterCIDR) across clusters.
 Each cluster must use distinct CIDRs that don't conflict or overlap with any other cluster that is going to be part of the cluster set.

 ![Figure 1 - Problem with overlapping CIDRs](/images/globalnet/overlappingcidr-problem.png)